Understanding the Cost of Goods Sold for Amazon

 - Inventory storage fees and costs

 If you are fully loading your product cost with all of the additional expenses to bring the product to market (such as freight or duty) then you must ensure that you add those costs to the inventory asset balance.
-That way as you expense the COGS it will be reducing the inventory asset the correct amount.
+That way as you expense the COGS, it will be reducing the inventory asset the correct amount.

 How Do You Do Cost of Goods Sold Accounting?
-Let’s look at an Example:

 When you use the COGS principle you would show an asset of $10,000 on your books in January.
 That asset would be reduced by $2,000 ($10 x 200 shirts sold).
 That $2,000 is your expense.
 Your revenue is still $4,000.
 But, instead of showing a loss, using COGS you see that you really had a gross profit of $2,000 ($4,000 revenue - $2,000 cost of the t-shirts).

-In this t-shirt example you can see that your business has steady profits, not one bad month followed by four great months.
+In this t-shirt example, you can see that your business has steady profits, not one bad month followed by four great months.

 COGS is an expense.
 But, more importantly, it is a system for making sure you are accurately capturing the expenses for each product that you sell.
 It allows you to understand your gross margins and how profitable your business truly is.

 We’ll use the same t-shirt business example, but this time let’s include the cost of freight in our product cost.

-Let’s imagine that the 1000 t-shirt shipment comes from overseas by airfreight and the cost is $1,000.
-So we have had to pay an extra $1 per t-shirt to bring the products to market.
-We can expense that $1,000 in the month where we airfreight the goods, or we can add the $1,000 to our inventory asset (that’s called capitalizing it).
-If we expense it, it will make our profitability look worse that month, and better in each of the next 4 months.
+If we expense it, it will make our profitability look worse that month, and better in each of the next four months.
 Again this distorts our view of our profitability and gross margins.